Devsp1312/Rutgers-Marketplace/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under Please don't copy License.

 ## Contact

-For any inquiries or feedback, please contact [your-email@example.com].
+For any inquiries or feedback, please contact [dsp185@scarletmail.rutgers.edu].